jlimsy/meowthello/README.md

 The game begins from the center of the grid with 2 discs representing each player.
 Player 1 (e.g. black) places his disc on an empty cell adjacent to discs of Player 2 (e.g. white), and all the discs of Player 2 (white) situated between the newly placed disc and will have their colour reversed to Player 1's colour (black).

-**Rules**
+### Rules

-- Discs can only be placed on an empty cell adjacent to cell occupied by color of the opposing player.
+- Disc can only be placed on an empty cell adjacent to cell occupied by opponent's disc.
-- Disc at the end has to be of the same colour.
+- Disc at the end of a chain of opponent discs (in any of the 8 directions - horizontal, vertical, diagonals) has to be player's disc.
+- Opponent's discs along the chain of the newly-placed disc and player's disc at the endf of chain will be flipped to player's discs.
+- Game ends when there are not valid cells or when all the cells of the grid are occupied.
+- The objective is get the most number of discs at the end of the game to win.

 ## Coding the game